Klimt University of Vienna Ceiling Paintings

 The Klimt University of Vienna Ceiling Paintings, also known as the Faculty Paintings, were a series of paintings made by Gustav Klimt for the ceiling of the University of Vienna's Great Hall between 1900 and 1907.
 In 1894, Klimt was commissioned to paint the ceiling.
 Upon presenting his paintings, Philosophy, Medicine and Jurisprudence, Klimt came under attack for 'pornography' and 'perverted excess' in the paintings.
 None of the paintings went on display in the university.

-In May 1945, it is believed, all three paintings were destroyed when retreating SS forces set fire to the building they were housed in.
-However, this is unverified.
+It is believed that all three paintings were destroyed at the end of World War II when retreating SS forces set fire to Schloss Immendorf, where they were housed, though this is not conclusively verified.

 Philosophy

-Philosophy, 1899–1907.
-Ceiling panel for the Great Hall of Vienna University.
-Destroyed by fire in Schloss Immendorf in 1945.
+Philosophy (1900–1907), Medicine (1900–1907), and Jurisprudence (1903, final version 1907).

 Philosophy was the first of the three pictures presented to the Austrian Government at the seventh Vienna Secession exhibition in March 1900.
 It had been awarded a gold medal at the World Exhibition in Paris, but was attacked by many art critics in his own country.
 Klimt described the painting as follows: "On the left a group of figures, the beginning of life, fruition, decay.
 On the right, the globe as mystery.
 Emerging below, a figure of light: knowledge."
 Critics were disturbed by its depiction of men and women drifting in an aimless trance.
 The original proposal for the theme of the painting was "The Victory of Light over Darkness", but what Klimt presented instead was a dreamlike mass of humanity, referring neither to optimism nor rationalism, but to a "viscous void".